 There are opportunities for all skill levels and lifestyles and no prior experience required!
 Browse our range of programs below and see which one works best for you.

-For information on any of the volunteering activities you can email the Bushcare team or call 9424 0179.
+To find out more or register for any of the below programs email the Bushcare team or call 9424 0179.

 Bushcare is a great example of how just one person or a group of people can make a very real difference to improving the environment.
 Groups meet regularly, usually once a month for two or three hours.
 Council provides equipment and on-site support, which includes hands-on training to cover appropriate Work Health & Safety information, effective weeding techniques, plant identification and site management.
 Ku-ring-gai Bushcare has its very own association to represent volunteers, the Ku-ring-gai Bushcare Association (KBA).
 They meet every second month to discuss issues that arise.